watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-watsonx-tech-preview/README.md

 > ⛔️
 > **Warning: Deprecated**

 Watsonx is our upcoming enterprise-ready AI and data platform designed to multiply the impact of AI across your business.
 It provides an [API](https://bam.res.ibm.com/docs/api-reference) for interacting with their generative language models.
-You can use this starter kit to connect IBM Watson Assistant to the watsonx API.
+You can use this starter kit to connect IBM watsonx Assistant to the watsonx API.

 This starter kit does not provide any examples of anything that you can _do_ with this extension.
 Instead, we have one general-purpose kit that shows a _use case_ for generative language models, and we may add more in the future.
 The use case starter kit we have now is: